sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 To cluster the routes, I adopted a straightforward method that was perhaps less than ideal but still provided some good insights.
 The process for clustering was as follows:

-- Select a route and find other routes with a Dynamic Time Warping (DTW) distance of less than 10km.
+- Select a route and find other routes with a DTW distance of less than 10km.
 Group these routes into 'cluster 1'.
 - Move to the next route and repeat the process, ensuring to exclude any routes already included in 'cluster 1'.
 - Continue with this approach, forming new clusters as necessary.